 Grants of equity awards to our executive officers are generally determined and approved at our pre-scheduled Compensation Committee meetings whenever practicable, with the grant date of annual awards typically occurring at the beginning of the year.
 However, the Compensation Committee may otherwise approve the grant of equity awards in advance of its next scheduled meeting in connection with a new hire, promotion, and other circumstances where the Compensation Committee deems it appropriate to make such grants.
-The 2022 annual equity grants were approved at the regularly scheduled meeting of the Compensation Committee held in January 2022 for each of the NEOs.
-The PSU grants made to each NEO were approved by the Compensation Committee in September 2022, contingent upon stockholder approval of Proposal 4.
-If our stockholders do not approve Proposal 4, then the PSUs will not be granted.
+The 2023 annual equity grants were approved at the regularly scheduled meeting of the Compensation Committee held in February 2023 for each of the NEOs.
+The PSU grants made to each NEO were approved by the Board of Directors in September 2022 and by the stockholders in May 2023.
 All stock options are granted with an exercise price that is not less than the closing price of our common stock on the grant date.
 It is our policy not to purposely accelerate or delay the public release of material information in consideration of a pending equity grant to allow the grantee to benefit from a more favorable stockholder return.
-For accounting purposes, if there is material non-public information at the grant date, it is incorporated into the grant date fair value of the awards in accordance with Financial Accounting Standards Board ASC Topic 718 ("ASC 718") and Staff Accounting Bulletin 99.
+For accounting purposes, if there is material non-public information at the grant date, it is incorporated into the grant date fair value of the awards in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718") and Staff Accounting Bulletin 99.